cschlay/COMP.CS.400-Project/01_lexer/README.md

 ### d.
 String literals and variable names

-The string literals has distinguishable defitinitions compared to variable names.
+The string literals has distinguishable definitions compared to variable names.
 Variables `IDENT` had to start with lowercase letter.
 `INFO_STRING` has exclamation marks `!`, `RANGE_IDENT` has underscore `_` as first character
 and `SHEET_IDENT` starts with uppercase letter.